A few years back I set a goal to get in shape, so I started running and ended up shedding a few pounds.

 - That equals roughly 1/2 lb a week.

-- How many days per week are you going exercise?
+- How many days per week are you going to exercise?

 - Keep a food log.